rahv/FallenLondon-ConversionCalculator/README.md

-This a small programme based on mechanics in the browser game Fallen London (http://fallenlondon.storynexus.com).
+This is a small programme based on mechanics in the browser game Fallen London (http://fallenlondon.storynexus.com).
 It calculates the amount of input items needed for conversion into a selected item type.
 All possible chains of conversion are found and displayed, although a lot of these might not actually be practical choices in the game.